chemi5t/pinterest-data-pipeline905/README.md

 - ### **Outcomes from Milestone 8 (Batch processing: AWS MWAA)**

-Databricks Workloads are orchestrated on AWS MWAA (Managed Workflows for Apache Airflow).
+Databricks Workloads are orchestrated on `AWS MWAA` (Managed Workflows for Apache Airflow).

-Task 1: Create and upload a DAG to a MWAA enviroment

-Your AWS account has been already been provided with access to a MWAA environment Databricks-Airflow-env and to its S3 bucket mwaa-dags-bucket.
-Thus, you will not be required to create an API token in Databricks to connect to your AWS account, to set up the MWAA-Databricks connection or to create the requirements.txt file.
+Create and upload a `DAG` to a `AWS MWAA` environment.
+Access to a `MWAA` environment `Databricks-Airflow-env` and to its `S3` bucket `mwaa-dags-bucket` had been provided.
+Thus, not required to create an API token in Databricks to connect to the `AWS` account, to set up the `MWAA-Databricks connection` or to create the `requirements.txt` file.

-You will only need to create an Airflow DAG that will trigger a Databricks Notebook to be run on a specific schedule.
-This DAG should be uploaded to the dags folder in the mwaa-dags-bucket.
+An `Airflow DAG `was created that triggers a Databricks Notebook to be run on a specific schedule.
+This `DAG` was uploaded to the dags folder in the `mwaa-dags-bucket` with the follwoing naming, `<your_UserId>_dag.py`.

-Your AWS account has been granted permissions to upload and update the following file `<your_UserId>_dag.py` to the mwaa-dags-bucket.
-Make sure to give your DAG the correct name, otherwise you will run into permission errors.
-Be careful to also name the DAG inside the <your_UserId_dag.py> as such: <your_UserId_dag>.
-You should schedule the DAG to run daily.

-Task 2: Trigger a DAG that runs a Databricks Notebook

-Manually trigger the DAG you have uploaded in the previous step and check it runs successfully.
+Manually trigger the DAG and verify its successful execution.

-Task 3: document

-Task 4: GitHub

-Upload the DAG you have created from your local project repository to GitHub.

-Update your GitHub repository with the latest code changes from your local project.
-Start by staging your modifications and creating a commit.
-Then, push the changes to your GitHub repository.
+For further details follow - [Milestone 8 outline](documentations/milestone_8.md)

 ## Stream Processing:

 - ### **Outcomes from Milestone 9 (Stream Processing: AWS Kinesis)**

-Send streaming data to Kinesis and read this data in Databricks
+Finally for streaming data, data is sent to Kinesis and read into Databricks.

-Task 1: Create data streams using Kinesis Data Streams

-Using Kinesis Data Streams create three data streams, one for each Pinterest table.
+Kinesis Data Streams is used to create three streams for the Pinterest data:

-Your AWS account has only been granted permissions to create and describe the following streams:

-streaming-<your_UserId>-pin
+- streaming-<your_UserId>-pin
-streaming-<your_UserId>-geo
+- streaming-<your_UserId>-geo
-streaming-<your_UserId>-user
+- streaming-<your_UserId>-user
-Make sure you follow the correct nomenclature, otherwise you will run into permission errors when creating the streams.

-Task 2: Configure an API with Kinesis proxy integration

-Configure your previously created REST API to allow it to invoke Kinesis actions.
-Your AWS account has been granted the necessary permissions to invoke Kinesis actions, so you will not need to create an IAM role for your API to access Kinesis.

-The access role you have been provided with has the following structure: <your_UserId-kinesis-access-role>.
-You can copy the ARN of this role from the IAM console, under Roles.
-This is the ARN you should be using when setting up the Execution role for the integration point of all the methods you will create.

-Your API should be able to invoke the following actions:

-List streams in Kinesis
-Create, describe and delete streams in Kinesis
-Add records to streams in Kinesis

-Task 3: Send data to the Kinesis streams

-Create a new script user_posting_emulation_streaming.py, that builds upon the initial user_posting_emulation.py you have been provided with.

-In this script, you should send requests to your API, which adds one record at a time to the streams you have created.
-You should send data from the three Pinterest tables to their corresponding Kinesis stream.

-Make sure your database credentials are encoded in a separate, hidden db_creds.yaml file.

-Task 4: Read data from Kinesis streams in Databricks

-Step 1:
-Create a new Notebook in Databricks and read in your credentials from the Delta table, located at dbfs:/user/hive/warehouse/authentication_credentials, to retrieve the Access Key and Secret Access Key.
-Follow the same process for this, as you have followed for your batch data.

-Step 2:

-Run your preferred method to ingest data into Kinesis Data Streams.
-In the Kinesis console, check your data streams are receiving the data.

-Step 3:

-Read the data from the three streams you have created in your Databricks Notebook.

-Task 5: Transforms orm Kinesis streams in Databricks

-Clean the streaming data in the same way you have previously cleaned the batch data.

-Task 6: Write the streaming data to Delta Tables

-Once the streaming data has been cleaned, you should save each stream in a Delta Table.
-You should save the following tables: <your_UserId>_pin_table, <your_UserId>_geo_table and <your_UserId>_user_table.

-Task 7: Document your exp

-Task 8: GitHub

-Save the code you have created in Databricks to your local project repository.

-Update your GitHub repository with the latest code changes from your local project.
-Start by staging your modifications and creating a commit.
-Then, push the changes to your GitHub repository.

-Finally, you can upload the diagram of the architecture you created using this template .
+An API is reconfigured with Kinesis Proxy Integration.
+This requires the creation of a new script, [user_posting_emulation_streaming.py](user_posting_emulation_streaming.py); that sends data from Pinterest tables to corresponding `Kinesis streams` via `API requests`.

+Databricks then cleans the ingests streamed data from Kenisis and writes it into delta tables.

+For further details follow - [Milestone 9 outline](documentations/milestone_9.md)

 # Usage instructions